 High Impedance (High-Z)High-Z injectors use a saturation signal.
 A saturation signal is a constant low current supplied to the injector for the duration of the pulse, instead of the mid pulse current reduction that low impedance injectors use; increasing injector reliability by reducing the operating temperature.
 The downside is that this increases the latency of the injector, making them inconsistent in their dynamic range and fuel delivery.
 These come equipped from the factory on almost every new car today and are compatible with standalone ECU’s as well.

-With most stock ECU’s now requiring high-z injectors in recent years; OE injector manufacturers like Bosch have poured tons of money into the R&D of high-z injectors.
+The Confusion With most stock ECU’s now requiring high-z injectors in recent years; OE injector manufacturers like Bosch have poured tons of money into the R&D of high-z injectors.
 This level of investment has created high-z injectors with extremely light weight moving internals and bodies that are able to handle extremely high fuel pressure.
 These new, stronger and light weight high-z injectors are readily available in just about any flow rate up to 2,200 cc/min.
 Because of the lighter internals in the newest generation of high-z injectors, they respond as fast or faster than the now neglected low-z injectors that were once popular.

 Reputable aftermarket injector companies like Fuel Injector Clinic, DeatschWerks and Injector Dynamics will flow match your injectors within 1-2 percent to guarantee reliable fuel delivery and provide flow, pulse width and latency data for their entire injector line.
 A few companies will even provide tuning program specific calibration data on their site.
 All of this data will help your tuner get your high powered car out on the road much faster and with much better drivability than previously thought possible.